 - Stir the sauce through the pasta so that it is well coated.

-More pasta recipes to enjoy
+🍽 More tasty pasta recipes

-- Drizzle the olive oil into a pan and cook the onion and garlic on low for about five minutes until softened, being careful not to let the garlic burn.
+- Drizzle the olive oil into a pot and cook the onion and garlic on low for about five minutes until softened, being careful not to let the garlic burn.
 Add the cauliflower, thyme and water and bring to a boil.
 Reduce the heat and stir in the coconut cream.
 Cook for about 15 minutes until the cauliflower is tender.

 - While the cauliflower is cooking, prepare your pasta according to packet instructions.

 - Transfer the cauliflower mixture to a blender and blend until it forms a thick sauce.
-Drain the pasta and return to the pan, then stir through the cauliflower sauce.
+Drain the pasta and return to the pot, then stir through the cauliflower sauce.
 Season with salt and pepper, if using.

 - Plate up your cauliflower alfredo and garnish with fresh parsley.
 Serve immediately and enjoy!